sama64/sama64.github.io/content/posts/personal-assistants.md

  so we will end up with a very robust ecosystem where agents can reliably perform a lot of tasks users really want done by their agents daily.

- it will enforce a soft-default standard on how agents should act, and what minimum range of tasks a model should be able to bring to the table to even be considered to be SOTA-ish.
+ it will enforce a soft-default standard on how agents should act, and what minimum range of tasks a model should be able to bring to the table to even be considered SOTA-ish.

+ # the security tradeoffs won't turn off mainstream adoption

+ since clawd got so popular a lot of inexperienced or non-technical users tried it. a lot of vulnerabilities were discovered and a lot of people got hacked.

+ lots of people are getting hacked, and that _will_ keep happening. but i don't think this will be a turnoff for adoption. there's so much to gain that people won't care the tradeoff.

+ ofc this also means that there are going to be a lot more guardrails to approximate 'foolproof' usage of these tools. and eventually security oriented clawdbot copies will be made into products for non-technical people.

+ guardrails will be tested in the real world and will get more and more robust.

  # the best thing about owning the shoggoth harness :D

  so I wanted to have a personal assistant for gamification of goals for some time.